evolvingstuff/vdw2/content/posts/cardiovascular-events-need-more-than-monthly-60000-iu-vitamin-d-to-prevent-other-than-infarction.md

 │   ├── TextNode
 │   │   full_match: `Known to have less benefit if `
 │   │   inner_content: `Known to have less benefit if `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D: Bolus is Bogus (if more than 17 days between oral doses) – Oct 2021|dose &gt;17 days))`
 │   │   inner_content: `Vitamin D: Bolus is Bogus (if more than 17 days between oral doses) – Oct 2021|dose &gt;17 days`
-│   │   page: `Vitamin D: Bolus is Bogus (if more than 17 days between oral doses) – Oct 2021|dose &gt;17 days` │   │   children:
+│   │   page: `Vitamin D: Bolus is Bogus (if more than 17 days between oral doses) – Oct 2021` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D: Bolus is Bogus (if more than 17 days between oral doses) – Oct 2021|dose &gt;17 days`